I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real world.

 Introduction: Changing Skyrim FOV

-Important: This article only applies if you have the PC version of Skyrim.
+Please note: This article only applies if you have the PC version of "Skyrim".

 Field of View (FOV) in video games determines the viewing arc, or how much you can see when you're playing.
 When creating a game, designers have to decide how wide to make this arc.
 For most FPS console games, that arc is usually around 60 degrees.
 This setting is determined based on the average size of the TV that gamers will use and the average distance from the TV the players will be sitting.